Handbook home

 Fees | Look up fees |

-By providing students with a grounding in the key elements of Australian administrative law, this subject will assist students to think critically about government administration in the context of privatisation, security pressures, and the adoption of human rights protection.
-The study of administrative law will also enable advanced development of student skills in statutory interpretation, in the particularly challenging context of administrative law.
+By providing students with a grounding in the key elements of Australian administrative law, this subject will assist students to think critically about how settler Australian governments exercise their constitutional powers.
+The study of administrative law will also enable advanced development of statutory interpretation skills in the particularly challenging context of administrative law.

-- Types of executive action, including the concept of discretion; and
+- Types of executive action, including the concept of discretion.

 - The impact of human rights protection on government powers and administrative law in Victoria.